Dave1482/ipa-deb/README.md

 ## Setup

 1. Make a folder and put ipa-deb.py or ipa-deb.sh & your iPA in the folder.
-2. Open Terminal and cd into thet folder.
+2. Open Terminal and cd into that folder.
 3. Give the script permissions shown below
 ```bash
 chmod +x ipa-deb*